tramitit/guides/en/slovakia/issuance_of_marriage_certificate.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Learn how to get a Marriage Certificate in Slovakia from civil registry offices.
-Find out necessary documents and providers along with costs and procedures.
+description: Learn how to obtain a marriage certificate in Slovakia.
+Find out the necessary documents, steps, and important details to ensure a smooth process.
 draft: false
-meta_title: 'Marriage Certificate in Slovakia: How to Obtain & Required Documents'
+meta_title: 'Obtaining a Marriage Certificate in Slovakia: Step-by-Step Guide'
-title: 'Marriage Certificate in Slovakia: How to Obtain & Required Documents'
+title: 'Obtaining a Marriage Certificate in Slovakia: Step-by-Step Guide'
 translationKey: slovakia-issuance_of_marriage_certificate
 ---

 ## Description
 ### What is it?